tongbao96/code-for-SFR-AS/README.md

 This paper conducts experiments on two widely accepted datasets of scientific paper abstracts, arXiv and PubMed , Original data from the paper [A Discourse-Aware Attention Model for Abstractive Summarization of Long Document](https://arxiv.org/abs/1804.05685).

- You can download the arXiv dataset(https://archive.org/download/armancohan-long-summarization-paper-code/arxiv-dataset.zip)  and the Pubmed dataset(https://archive.org/download/armancohan-long-summarization-paper-code/pubmed-dataset.zip).
+ You can download the arXiv dataset at (https://archive.org/download/armancohan-long-summarization-paper-code/arxiv-dataset.zip) and the Pubmed dataset at (https://archive.org/download/armancohan-long-summarization-paper-code/pubmed-dataset.zip).

-The datasets are rather large.
-You need about 5G disk space to download and about 15G additional space when extracting the files.
+The datasets are substantial, requiring about 5 GB of disk space for download and approximately 15 GB additional space for extraction.
 Each `tar` file consists of 4 files. `train.txt`, `val.txt`, `test.txt` respectively correspond to the training, validation, and test sets.
 The `vocab` file is a plaintext file for the vocabulary.

 The files are in jsonlines format where each line is a json object corresponding to one scientific paper from arXiv or PubMed.
 The abstract, sections and body are all sentence tokenized.
 The json objects are in the following format: